NoroffFEU/development-platforms/vue.js-case-study.md

  ![Image of Vue logo](https://res.cloudinary.com/practicaldev/image/fetch/s--q6AIFazN--/c_imagga_scale,f_auto,fl_progressive,h_420,q_auto,w_1000/https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ll22z8mea106b4vjdjy7.jpeg)

-I've chosen Vue as my case study because frontend is what I study.
-I've never used Vue and I have zero experience with it, so I reckon this would be pretty interesting to dive deeper into.
+Vue is a Javascript framework for building user interfaces and single-page applications (SPAs).
+It builds on top of standard HTML, CSS and Javascript and is fairly easy for beginners to learn, given that you have experience with the previously mentioned frontend languages.
+This distinguishes Vue from competitors such as Angular and React that both uses Typescript and JSX.

 ## Brief History

 Vue was created by Evan You, a Google software engineer, in 2013 and had its official release in 2014.
 The name derives from the French word vue, meaning view.
 Evan wanted to create a framework that was lightweight and included the best parts from Angular, which he had been using at Google.

 #### Here is a timeline highlighting the major events: